genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

-In our trading app example we can set two types of rights:
+In our trading app example we can set two types of right:

 * TRADER (enables the trader to read and write trades - but only for their own related counterparties)
 * SUPPORT (enables support to have read-only access to everything)